georgelza/DataPipeline-MQTT_Fluss_Prometheus/README.md

 NOTE: This [MQTT-Flink-Source-connector-v3](https://github.com/georgelza/MQTT-Flink-Source-connector-v3) is an example connector...
 Do not assume that it is large enterprise producion ready.

-NOTE: The above is the same as the original [MQTT-Flink-Source-connector](https://github.com/georgelza/MQTT-Flink-Source-connector), refactored with a version number now included.
+NOTE: The above is the same as the original [MQTT-Flink-Source-connector](https://github.com/georgelza/MQTT-Flink-Source-connector), refactored with a version number now included, this change also mean we changed the connector in the create table from `connector='mqtt'` to `connector='mqtt-v3'`.

 1. After this we will consolidate all into one fluss based table namely, `factory_iot_unnested` table, during this insert we also unnest/flatten the data structure.